KilledByAPixel/LittleJS/README.md

 - [littlejs.esm.min.js](https://github.com/KilledByAPixel/LittleJS/blob/main/build/littlejs.esm.min.js) - The engine exported as a minified module in release mode

 There is an [enginebuild.bat](https://github.com/KilledByAPixel/LittleJS/blob/main/src/engineBuild.bat) file included that will rebuild the engine files.
 The starter project example also includes a batch file [build.bat](https://github.com/KilledByAPixel/LittleJS/blob/main/examples/starter/build.bat) that compresses everything into a tiny zip file using Google Closure, UglifyJS, Roadroller, and ECT.
 You must first run npm install to setup the necessary npm dependencies.

+## LittleJS Setup

+To start LittleJS, you must create 5 functions and pass them to engineInit.
+A canvas will automatically be created and added to the document.

+- Init - called only once after the engine starts up to setup the game
+- Update - called every frame at 60 frames per second to handle input and update the game state
+- Update Post - called every frame after physics and objects are updated, usually not needed
+- Render - called before objects are rendered, draw anything that appears behind objects
+- Render Post - called after objects are rendered, draw hud and post processing

 ## LittleJS Objects